Blog

 Lead-free solders require higher processing temperatures, which poses challenges for many soldering processes.

-The vapor phase soldering process makes it possible to reach these temperatures in a controlled and gentle manner without endangering sensitive components.
+The vapour phase soldering process makes it possible to reach these temperatures in a controlled and gentle manner without endangering sensitive components.
 This makes the process ideal for modern, environmentally friendly production processes.

-Energy efficiency of vapor phase soldering compared to reflow systems
+Energy efficiency of vapour phase soldering compared to reflow systems

 In addition to process quality, energy efficiency also plays an important role.
-Compared to convective reflow systems, vapor phase soldering requires less energy.
+Compared to convective reflow systems, vapour phase soldering requires less energy.

 The reason for this is the direct heat transfer through condensation.
 No complex zone heating is required, which makes the entire process more efficient.